 Wipe out the mouth with a cold, wet cloth.
 Rinse the person's eyes and skin well if they touched the plant.
 Give milk to drink.
-Call Poison Control for more guidance.
+Call poison control for more guidance.

-Determine the following information:
+Get the following information:

-The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
-This national hotline number will let you talk to experts in poisoning.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
-It does NOT need to be an emergency.
+It does not need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 Take the plant with you to the hospital, if possible.

-If contact with the patient's mouth is not severe, symptoms usually resolve within a few days.
-For patients who do have severe contact with the plant, a longer recovery time may be necessary.
+If contact with the person's mouth is not severe, symptoms usually resolve within a few days.
+For people who do have severe contact with the plant, a longer recovery time may be necessary.

-Do not touch or eat any plant with which you are not familiar.
+DO NOT touch or eat any plant with which you are not familiar.
 Wash your hands after working in the garden or walking in the woods.

 Dumbcane poisoning; Leopard lily poisoning; Tuft root poisoning

 Shofner JD, Kimball AB.
 Plant-induced dermatitis.
 In: Auerbach PS, ed.
 Wilderness Medicine.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2011:chap 63.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 63.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
+Updated by: Jesse Borke, MD, FACEP, FAAEM, Attending Physician at FDR Medical Services/Millard Fillmore Suburban Hospital, Buffalo, NY.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.